dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 As part of this, rules are parsed and registered in the Rule Manager.
 But, even if the script _creating them_ is executed only once, the rules inside define _actions_, and those actions will run many times: each time the corresponding trigger is fired.
 These actions have, by nature, some context around them (as they are methods or fields, they belong to an instance).
-And as such, their code can access field of the script instance (which is the instance used to register them).
+And as such, their code can access fields of the script instance (which is the instance used to register them).
 This means that you can share states between triggered executions of rules by using fields of the script used to create the rules.

 #### Share in Scripts

 On the opposite, when you define a `java` script (for example in the GUI), the script is compiled and waits for further (possibly many) executions.
-Each new execution is taken care of by the java223 bundle, which has then to choose between two behaviors:
+Each new execution is taken care of by the Java223 bundle, which has then to choose between two behaviors:

 - instantiate the script with a `new` operator each time openHAB asks to run it
 - or reuse the same instance and then re-execute the relevant action (method, field) on it.
 In this case, you can share data or states between executions